 You can not compare Iranian food to anything.
 Iranian food is a combination of Middle Eastern, Greek, and Indian food.
 In addition, it is the perfect combination of everything.
 And you can have meat, rice, beans, and vegetables in one meal.
 Iranians are in favor of meat.
 But they also enjoy eating fresh fruits and vegetables.
 And they usually drink their favorite beverage, black tea, after a meal.

 The food variety and the taste are like nothing you’ve ever experienced.
 If you are no fan of tea, don’t worry at all, they have a huge range of local desserts you can choose among.
 And you might like to hear that Rasht, the capital city of Gilan Province, has made it into UNESCO’s Creative Cities Network for its gastronomy (the practice or art of choosing, cooking, and eating good food).

 2. Polo Game Is Originally Persian

 The Ancient Persians called the game Chogan.
 Due to its popularity among Iranian kings and nobles, it is known as the game of kings.
 The name Chogan is derived from the name of the wood they used in the game to hit the ball.
-The game initially was kind of a military men game, in which they showed off the talents of their war horses.
+The game initially was kind of a military men’s game, in which they showed off the talents of their war horses.

-There are some famous polo fields in Iran but all of them have gone through a lot of changes and most of them are not a real field to play the game.
+There are some famous polo fields in Iran but all of them have gone through a lot of changes and most of them are not a real fields to play the game.
 The most popular ones are Naghshe-Jahan Square in Isfahan and Sabzeh-Meydan Park in Rasht.

-3. The Land Of Aryans
+3. The Land of Aryans